KStasi/TON-Auto-Dns-Resolver/README.md

 In order to provide clearer feedback for users sone custom error were added.

 90 - msg_value is lower than price;
 91 - time cathegory isn't defined;
 92 - zeros misssing(deprecated);
 93 - expiration time is too low(deprecated);
 94 - auth failed;
 95 - dns record do not exist;
 96 - owner is not defined;
 97 - attempt to registr subdomain wich is still active.

+## Conclusion

+To sum up, current solution supports next features:
+- simple subdomain registrar;
+- recursive subdomain registrar;
+- pure dns resolver (may be run off-chain);
+- recursive dns resolver (with look up request to other dns resolvers and result massages to nowhere);
+- total registrar price calculator;
+- price list getter;
+- method to change owned dns record;
+- method tho expand expiration time;
+- method to withdraw profit (for dns resolver owner);
+- scripts to create new resolvers;
+- scripts for all supported requests;
+- automated testing;
+- Docker support.

+Todo%